Climate change is one of the biggest challenges of our time and we are focused on reducing our contributions.

 Some of our initiatives

-• In 2022, we introduced a market-leading parental leave policy that includes enhanced paid leave options for primary carers, four weeks paid secondary carers leave and ‘phased return to work options’ to help our people transition back in to work when they return from parental leave.
+In 2022, we introduced a market-leading parental leave policy that includes enhanced paid leave options for primary carers, four weeks paid secondary carers leave and ‘phased return to work options’ to help our people transition back in to work when they return from parental leave.

-• In 2022, we introduced paid Gender Affirmation Leave and Transitioning at Work Guidelines
+In 2022, we introduced paid Gender Affirmation Leave and Transitioning at Work Guidelines.

-• In FY22, our people-led action groups – Tatai, the Equality Network Group and FB Pride continued to promote inclusion and mentoring across our business.
+Our people-led action groups – Lōkahi, Tātai, the Equality Network Group, and FB Pride promote inclusion and mentoring across our business.

-• We are measuring gender pay parity and working to close the gap.
-It was 4.3% at the end of FY21, 3.5% in FY22, and 4.2% in FY23.
+We are measuring gender pay parity and working to close the gap.
+It was 5.2% in FY23 and 5.1% in FY24.

 These are just some examples.
 Check out our Careers section for more information on how we support our people.